-Nuts & Bolts also pretty much killed off what was left of the original Rare.
+Franchise Killer: Nuts & Bolts not only did this for Banjo-Kazooie, but the game's poor performance also killed off the sequels to Conkers Bad Fur Day, and killed off what was left of the original Rare.
 During and after the production of this game, many of Rare's major players (such as the Stamper bros. and Grant Kirkhope) left and this game's failure led Microsoft to restructure and repurpose Rare into making Kinect games.

-Stop 'N' Swop, oh criminy.
+Stop 'N' Swop.
 Also, there's several signs that the first game was meant to have some worlds that never panned out; Gobi mentions going to "the lava world" (he finally makes it there in Tooie), and one picture in Banjo's house shows him in a foresty area full of mushrooms (eventually reworked as Donkey Kong 64's Fungi Forest, so sayeth Rare).

 There was also a level called "Hammershark Island", which apparently wound up being merged with Treasure Trove Cove.
 Given that there's a cheat to unlock Treasure Trove Cove even though the cheat room is there, it could be that Hammershark Island originally held the cheat sandcastle while Treasure Trove Cove came later.

 Originally Kazooie wasn't even a part of Rare's original plan for the game but Rare wanted to give Banjo some moves and have them make sense such as traversing steep slopes and since Banjo still had a backpack they decided to put a bird who became Kazooie in there in order to make Banjo be able to perform those moves and have it make sense.